mehrandvd/general-stack/README.md

 * [Frontend Mobile](/stack-frontend-mobile.md): What to use for mobile?

 # How to Contribute
+First you should study the [Problem Definition](/problem-definition.md) and understand the problem.
+Then study the [Overview](/stack-overview.md) of our soltion.
-If you agree with me at least about the 80% of the concept of this stack, we can work to improve it.
+If you 80% are agree with the solution, we can work to improve it.
 You can contribute to this project you can:

 1. **Submit an issue**: If you have an idea, suggestion, challenge or even you need to discuss about something, just create an issue.
 2. **Send a pull request**: If you have added something or accomplished one of the tasks in the issue list, just send me your pull request, we will work on it.